matedevlab/url-shortener/README.md

 - For Unix-like systems: `./run_tests.sh`
 - For Windows (using PowerShell): `.\run_tests.ps1`
   - Note: To run the PowerShell script, you may need to adjust your execution policy as mentioned above.

+## Note

+The `run.py` is for development purpose only, you dont have to do anything with it.